FOLLOW US

 • monitor local media and follow any curfew restrictions

-• violent clashes along the disputed border between Assam and Mizoram and Assam-Meghalaya led to deaths
+• violent clashes along the disputed border between Assam and Mizoram and Assam-Meghalaya that led to deaths

-• violent communal and political clashes were reported in Tripura
+• reports of violent communal and political clashes in Tripura

-• a number of civilians were killed by security forces in Nagaland near the Myanmar border
+• security forces killing a number of civilians in Nagaland near the Myanmar border

 There have been skirmishes on the India-Bangladesh border.
 Travellers are advised to check with local authorities that it is safe to travel before visiting these areas.